dhelmr/pd/README.md

 docker run dhelmr/pd --help
 ```

-Example for reading in csv from stdin and converting it to json:
+Here is an example for reading in csv from stdin and converting it to json:

 ```sh
 cat examples/example.csv | docker run -i dhelmr/pd --to json